RevaRochanaa/mars-rover-simulator/README.md

-# mars-rover-simulator
-Mars Rover that can navigate a grid-based terrain
 # Mars Rover Simulator

 This project simulates a Mars Rover navigating a grid-based terrain.
 The rover can move forward and rotate left or right based on commands given by the user.